blakedietz/blakedietz.me/content/posts/elixir-learnings-2020-week-10/index.md

 release_ctl eval --mfa "App.ReleaseTasks.migrate/1" --argv -- "$@"
 ```

 Next we'll update one more piece to tie everything together; `./rel/config.exs`.
 This is an autogenerated file that you should already have in your directory since we're assuming you've set up Distillery before following along.
+In this file, we'll tie the pre-start hook to the `migrate.sh` script, by passing the `pre_start_hooks` parameter the `./rel/commands/hooks/pre_start` directory.
+From there we'll also add a `migrate` command to make debugging and development nice.

 ```elixir
 #... other code here just redacted